For my birthday I wanted to give myself the gift of time. A gift where I’d execute my plans and be solo exploring the backcountry.

 The day was winding down.

-…but the post dinner light show was a perfect birthday present.
+…but the post-dinner light show was a perfect birthday present.

-Darkness came and I soon fell asleep under the night sky.
+Darkness came, and I soon fell asleep under the night sky.

 The following day I continued to make my way up the canyon.

-The canyon narrowed and single track was met up with again.
+The canyon narrowed, and single track was met up with again.

-Elevation was gained.
+I gained elevation.
 Red rock was exchanged for aspen trees.